 The event takes place on Thursday, Jan.
 16, at 7:30 p.m. in the Campion Ballroom.
 Student tickets are $10 in advance and $15 at the door.

-Will McQuilkin is a sophomore Communication major, hailing from a small California farm town in the San Geronimo Valley, often described as a hamlet.
+Will McQuilkin is a senior Communication major, hailing from a small California farm town in the San Geronimo Valley, often described as a hamlet.
 He has survived not one, but two surgeries on his right hand (pinky finger and thumb) due to baseball related injuries.
 His favorite candy is Sugar Babies.